 Ansible Tower on AWS

-Ansible is designed to a simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.
+Ansible is an IT DevOps tool that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, continuous delivery, and many other IT processes.

-Ansible is designed for multi-tier deployments from its inception, Ansible models your IT infrastructure by describing how all of your systems inter-relate, rather than just managing one system at a time.
+Ansible is designed for multi-tier deployments.
+Instead of managing systems individually, it models your IT infrastructure by describing the inter-relationships among all your systems.

-A key advantage to Ansible over other automation engines is that it uses no agents and no additional custom security infrastructure, so it's easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allow you to describe your automation jobs in a way that approaches plain English.
-Ansible works by connecting to your nodes and pushing out small programs, called "Ansible Modules" to them.
-These programs are written to be resource models of the desired state of the system.
-Ansible then executes these modules (over SSH by default), and removes them when finished.
+A key advantage to Ansible over other automation engines is that it uses no agents and no additional custom security infrastructure, which simplifies deployment.
+Ansible uses a very simple, human-readable language called YAML for Ansible playbooks, to manage configuration, deployment, and orchestration tasks.
+Ansible works by connecting to your nodes and running small programs, called Ansible modules, to configure the resources for your system.
+Ansible executes these modules over Secure Shell (SSH) by default, and removes them when finished.